Complete Call-by-Value Calculi of Control Operators, I

 0ex

 \llapem{1.8}{(6)} A term is weakly normalizing if and only if it has a type judgment that contains neither empty intersection nor empty union (Thm.~\ref{tno58}, (2)).

 .5ex \endgroup

-For the call-by-name $\lambda\mu$-calculus, van~Bakel developped a type system that incorporated union and intersection \cite{fxo45}.
+We repeat that complete call-by-value systems with control operators in the literature scarcely have the notion of computation (except Church-Rosser in \cite{mhx11}).
+Hence our results are new at the outset.
+For the call-by-name $\lambda\mu$-calculus, van~Bakel developed a type system that incorporated union and intersection \cite{fxo45}.
 Subject reduction/expansion are verified, though computational properties are not explicitly characterized.
 As far as the author knows, there has been no attempt to prove the type-theoretic characterization for the call-by-value $\lambda\mu$-calculus.

 We have similar results characterizing the strong termination property by the CPS semantics as well as by types.
-However, to avoid the paper's being too long, we decide to discuss strong termination in the second part of the series of papers.
+However, to avoid the paper's being too long, we decide to discuss strong termination in the second part of the series of papers \cite{ycq31}.

 Finally we disclose the tricks to obtain our complete calculi.
 Landin introduced the let-construct ${\sf let}\ x=M\ {\sf in}\ N$ in \cite[p.~91]{ljk61}.
-This notation is inherited by Reynolds \cite{aaj61}, and is widely accepted through the spread of programming language ML, probably.
+This notation is inherited by Reynolds \cite{aaj61}, and is widely accepted through the spread of programming language ML.
 In the context of call-by-value lambda calculus, the let notation is conveniently used.
 However we notice that, in an earlier influential paper \cite{rsw67}, Landin first used the where-construct $N\ {\sf where}\ x=M$.
 It has the same effect as the let-construct, but the body is written first.
-Later he turned to preferring the let-construct, saying ``The only consideration in choosing {\bf let} and {\bf where} will be relative convenience of writing an auxiliary definition before or after the expression it qualifies'' in \cite{ljk61}.
+Later he turned to preferring the let-construct, saying ``The only consideration in choosing {\bf let} and {\bf where} will be relative convenience of writing an auxiliary definition before or after the expression it qualifies'' \cite{ljk61}.
 We propose in this paper to return to Landin's original choice to write the let-binding to the right of its body.